Center for Teaching & Mentoring

 Wednesday, November 19

-1:00-2:00 pm Click here to view the recording.
+1:00-2:00 pm Click here for recording

 Teaching Information Literacy in a World of ChatbotsEric DetweilerOne of the well-documented challenges presented by generative AI tools is their tendency to fabricate information.
-AI-powered chatbots are not search engines, but many students (and occasional faculty) use them that way, assuming the sources and claims they provide to users are answers when in fact they’re often pieces of language stitched together to sound like plausible answers.
+AI-powered chatbots are not search engines, but many students (and occasional faculty) use them that way, assuming the sources and claims they provide to users are answers when in fact, they’re often pieces of language stitched together to sound like plausible answers.
 This workshop provides strategies for helping students and faculty consider how to teach information literacy in a world where chatbots are widespread and widely misunderstood.
 Topics include broad issues of trust related to generative AI tools, strategies for prompting chatbots to reduce the generation of misinformation, and strategies for teaching students to recognize misinformation as well as choose between appropriate digital tools when conducting research for course projects.
 Hands-on exercises and discussion are key parts of this workshop.

 Contact Us